Borecjeborec1/isEven-Benchmark/readme.md

-# Results of ways to Check if a Number is Even
+# Results of multiple ways to Check if a Number is Even

 ### Introduction
 This is a benchmark of several ways to check if a number is even in JavaScript.
 The benchmark is based on running each function a million times and measuring the time it takes to complete.